Chestnut45/theseus/README.md

 const auto& children = object1.GetChildren();
 ```

 To create a game system that updates objects or components, you can use the Scene::EachObject() and Scene::Each<T...> methods along with structured bindings for very efficient iteration.
-The first variable bound will be the object ID of the object containing the components, and the subsequent variables will get references to the components themselves, in the same order you declare.
+The first variable bound will be the object ID of the object containing the components, and the subsequent variables will get references to the components themselves, in the same order that you pass the component types as template arguments.

 ```C++
 // Iterate all Sprite components